It took a few visits before we finally decided to bring you this well-kept secret and list of unique experiences in Costa da Morte.

 11. Admire the majestuous Praia do Rostro (Visage beach).

 Ask the locals.
 Unless they are into adrenaline stuff – surfers still enjoy its waters when waves are kicking in -, no one will tell you to go for a swim to Praia do Rostro.
 Hidden currents and some unfortunate events made it a sort of cursed beach.
-On the other side, good news is that you don’t need to be an expert in water motion to appreciate and enjoy its beauty.
+On the other side, the good news is that you don’t need to be an expert in water motion to appreciate and enjoy its beauty.

 So there you have it, yet another immaculate sandy spot with turquoise waters just for yourself because, did we mention Costa da Morte is mainly far from the usual touristy circuits?